How to Get a Passenger Transport for Non-Emergency Cases Business License in Dubai

 Activity Code 4922.92 covers the provision of scheduled and unscheduled passenger transport services that fall outside emergency response operations.
 In practical terms, this includes non-emergency medical transfers, corporate employee shuttles, airport transfers, hotel guest transport, and assisted mobility services for elderly or mobility-impaired passengers.

-The licence is categorised under Services and is issued as a Business Licence through Dubai South Business Hub Free Zone.
+The license is categorised under Services and is issued as a Business License through Dubai South Business Hub Free Zone.
 This classification makes it accessible to a wide range of operators, from first-time entrepreneurs entering the transport sector to established companies seeking a regulated UAE presence.

 Key Facts at a Glance